 Inside the church are reminders of Chester-le-Street’s important past including a wooden bishop’s throne, though this is not ancient as it dates from 1927.
 Striking are the painted panels by A.K Nicholson which show events associated with Chester-le-Street’s history.

 One panel shows the monks arriving in Chester-le-Street with St Cuthbert’s body and another depicts King Alfred the Great confirming the grant of the land made by Guthred.
 It was Alfred who granted the right of sanctuary to Chester-le-Street, a privilege later transferred to Durham Cathedral where it is symbolised by the Sanctuary knocker.
 There are figures of St Mary and St Cuthbert and stained glass windows, which like the panels, depict the early history of Chester-le-Street as well as the Lindisfarne Gospels.

 Anker’s House and ‘Lumley Warriors’

-Attached to the church as an integral part of the building is a medieval anchorage once occupied by a succession of hermits who were voluntarily locked away for the remainder of their life only connected to the outside world by a very narrow squint or slit in stonewall along with a tiny hatch for food to be passed through.
+Attached to the church as an integral part of the building is a medieval anchorage once occupied by a succession of hermits who were voluntarily locked away for the remainder of their life, only connected to the outside world by a very narrow squint or slit in a stone wall along with a tiny hatch for food to be passed through.